AbrilDAngelo/stake-test/README.md

 ## Pending Work & Approach

-Due to the 4h time cap, I didn’t implement the **automatic addition of the recently purchased stock with animation** (as shown in the reference video).
+Due to the 4h time cap, I didn’t implement the **automatic addition of the recently purchased stock with animation** (as shown in the Figma prototype).

 **How I would handle this:**
 - **For the challenge (quick approach):** Use Angular signals to update the UI state immediately when the BUY flow completes.